waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`gem_pathfinder`:** The cost calculation for pathing should be improved to account for the extra actions required for HMs like Surf, making land routes more preferable when efficient.

 ### Victory Road 1F Boulder Puzzle
-- **All conventional hypotheses have failed.** I am trapped on the western platform, and the exit is unreachable.
+- **All conventional and unconventional hypotheses have failed.** I am trapped on the western platform, and the exit is unreachable.
 The game state is paradoxical, stating I am in a dead end but the barrier at (10, 13) is 'reachable'.
 This indicates a non-obvious solution is required.
-- **New Hypotheses from Agent:**
+- **New Hypotheses from Agent (Round 2):**
   1. Use an Escape Rope or the move Dig to reset the puzzle.
   2. Find a hidden second switch on the platform.
   3. The lead Pokémon must be the one with Strength.